-Task 1 will continue and deepen the analysis of the first SEAS, carried out by RARHA in 19 countries over 2015-16; and resulted in a comprehensive assessment of alcohol epidemiology, including various consumption measures and harm to drinkers as well as to others.
+Task 1 has continued and deepened the analysis of the first Standard European Alcohol Survey (SEAS), carried out by RARHA in 19 countries over 2015-16; resulting in a comprehensive assessment of alcohol epidemiology, including various consumption measures and harm to drinkers as well as to others.

-Although the survey data have been analysed descriptively, and the methodology and results have been published, the full potential of the survey has not yet been exploited.
-In particular, systematic analyses with respect to differences between different types of drinkers and abstainers and with regard to cross-country differences or regional clustering will be extended.
+Although the survey data had already been analysed descriptively in RARHA, and the methodology and results published, the full potential of the survey could still be further exploited.
+In particular, systematic analyses with respect to differences between different types of drinkers and abstainers and with regard to cross-country differences or regional clustering have been extended.

 Task 2 – SEAS 2